ssbsukirat/medicine/Cardiology/Approach to Ventricular Arrythmias.md

 	- 3 or more consecutive beats at slowet rate
 - Ventricular Fibrillation
 	- continuous irregular activation with no discrete QRS complexes
-	- monomorphic or polymorphic VT
+	- monomorphic or polymorphic VT may transition to VF
+- idiopathic ventricular arrhythmia generally refers to PVCs or VT that occurs in patients with a normal electrocardiogram (ECG), without structural heart disease, and not associated with an underlying genetic syndrome or risk of sudden death
+# Clinical
+-